Yash-yad/Ecommerce/README.md

 Set all the necessary dependecies in pom.xml file then create packages in src/main/java to create jdbc connectivity and mysql database schema Create DAO files to access databases and perform various functions

+The new Added files of HTML,CSS and JS are added in folder bitsnbyte